Tom Poston: Personal life and death

-Poston married Doris Sward in 1949.
-They later divorced.
+Poston married his frequent summer theater co-star, Karen Lindgren, also known as Doris Sward, in October 1949.
+They divorced amicably in 1955.

 He married Jean Sullivan in 1955.
 They had a daughter, Francesca (born 1956).
 Poston and Sullivan announced their separation in 1959 and divorced two years later.

 Poston began dating Kay Hudson in the spring of 1961, when she was 17 and he was 39.
 The couple married in 1968.
-They had two children, son Jason Poston (born 1969) and daughter Hudson Poston (born 1972).
+They had two children, son Jason (born 1969) and daughter Hudson (born 1972).
 They divorced in 1976 but remarried in 1980 and remained together until her death at age 54 in 1998 from ALS.

 In 2001, Poston married actress Suzanne Pleshette, who played the wife of Newhart's character Bob Hartley on The Bob Newhart Show.
 It was his fourth marriage and her third.
 Pleshette and Poston had dated briefly in 1959 and got back together in 2000.

-After a brief illness, Poston died of respiratory failure on April 30, 2007, in Los Angeles, California, at the age of 85.
+Following a brief illness, Poston died of respiratory failure on April 30, 2007, in Los Angeles, California, at the age of 85.
 He pre-deceased Pleshette by nine months.
 Although he was not Jewish, he is interred in the Jewish Hillside Memorial Park Cemetery alongside Pleshette, who was Jewish.